Carney suspends trip to Europe following B.C. school shooting

 *Your next subscription payment will increase by $1.00 and you will be charged $20.00 plus GST for four weeks.
 After four weeks, your payment will increase to $24.00 plus GST every four weeks.

-The Munich Security Conference brings together heads of government who discuss major issues in security policy and defence.
-This meeting takes place against a backdrop of geopolitical uncertainty as U.S. President Donald Trump continues to disrupt the global order.
+The Munich Security Conference is an annual event bringing together global political and business leaders to discuss major issues in security policy and defence.
+It is taking place this year against a backdrop of geopolitical uncertainty, as U.S. President Donald Trump continues to disrupt the global order.

-The Prime Minister’s Office said publicly that Carney will also meet with business leaders while in Munich — part of his efforts to attract investment to Canada’s critical mineral, energy and technology sectors.
+His schedule also included meetings with business leaders, part of his effort to attract investment to Canada’s critical mineral, energy, and technology sectors.

 This report by The Canadian Press was first published Feb.
 10, 2026.